 Jim nodded.
 He pointed to a large silver hose with an industrial nozzle on the end of it. ”This here is your basic trinite layer.
 The stuff is melted in the foundry back there,” he pointed toward the ship behind them, “and on the way to the hose the mix ratio with the iron…” Jim saw that he was losing Ted.
 “Well, it all boils down to that nozzle.
 It spreads the trinite like those old insulation spreaders.
 Don’t let it jam, and don’t aim it straight up or we’ll be wearing the trinite.
 Keep the business end close to the ship’s surface; we don’t want to lose any.”
 Both men waited for the airlock to depressurize as Jim continued instructing.

 “Keep tethered to the ship at all times.
-Do not remove your tether for any reason Ted, no matter what you may see or whatever may happen.
+Do not remove your tether for any reason Ted, no matter what happens.
 If you drift away from the ship we have no way to get out there and rescue you.
 There might be about 3 hours in that oxygen bottle but there’s no way you would last that long.”

 Ted nodded, mouth open like a guppy.
 Yes sir.
 Radiation shielding on his suit could only help so much.
 Right now they would be working in the shadow of the ship, not in direct view of the suns.
 The ships magnetic shields were deflecting the worst of the radiation.
 Drift out of that protection, and even the bulky spacesuits would be next to useless.